 M E 102 - Engineering Design Graphics

 Principles and methods of graphic communications, integrated with creative design problem solving: multi-view projections; pictorial drawing; fundamentals of descriptive geometry, sections, and dimensioning.
-Prerequisite: Enrolled as a mechanical engineering major; Minimum of C in ME 101 or consent of instructor.
+Prerequisite: Enrolled as a mechanical engineering major; Minimum of C in ME 101 or equivalent with consent of instructor.

 M E 200 - Engineering Co-Op

-Full-time cooperative education assignment for mechanical engineering students who alternate periods of full-time school with periods of full-time academic or career-related work in industry.
-Satisfactory/Unsatisfactory.
-Prerequisite: sophomore standing in the College of Engineering and Technology, 2.0 overall grade point average at Bradley, approval of engineering and technology Co-op coordinator and Co-op advisor.
+Prerequisite: Sophomore standing in the College of Engineering and Technology, 2.0 overall grade point average at Bradley, approval of engineering and technology Co-op coordinator and Co-op advisor.

 M E 273 - Computational Methods in ME

 Computational techniques and programming methods for mechanical engineering problems.
 Prerequisite: Minimum grade of C in both PHY 110 and MTH 223.
 Corequisite: MTH 224.